Chemtrail conspiracy theory

+Chemtrail conspiracy theories began to circulate after the United States Air Force (USAF) published a 1996 report about weather modification.
+In the late 1990s, the USAF was accused of "spraying the U.S. population with mysterious substances" from aircraft "generating unusual contrail patterns."
+The theories were posted on internet forums by people including Richard Finke and William Thomas and were among many conspiracy theories popularized by late-night radio host Art Bell, starting in 1999.

 The claim has been dismissed by the scientific community.
 There is no evidence that purported chemtrails differ from normal water-based contrails routinely left by high-flying aircraft under certain atmospheric conditions.
-Although proponents have tried to prove that chemical spraying occurs, their analyses have been flawed or based on misconceptions.
-Because of the persistence of the conspiracy theory and questions about government involvement, scientists and government agencies around the world have repeatedly explained that the supposed chemtrails are in fact normal contrails.
+Proponents have tried to prove that chemical spraying occurs, but their analyses have been flawed or based on misconceptions.
+Because of the conspiracy theory's persistence and questions about government involvement, scientists and government agencies around the world have repeatedly explained that the supposed chemtrails are in fact normal contrails.

-The term chemtrail blends the words chemical and trail, just as contrail blends condensation and trail.